|Copyright © 2007

 Everyone in the wing was sad over the loss of this convict’s wife, especially the cop, so the next day I brought my

-duck a sympathy card signed by most of the cons in the unit and told him they had taken up a collection for the con’s
+duck a sympathy card signed by most of the cons in the unit and told him they had taken up a collection for the con’

-spent a lifetime taking things from people, and the one time we want to give, there’s a rule against it.
-It just doesn’t
+have spent a lifetime taking things from people, and the one time we want to give, there’s a rule against it.
+It just

-seem right!”
-The cop was concerned over the amount of money with the card and that he might get caught.
-At about
+doesn’t seem right!”
+The cop was concerned over the amount of money with the card and that he might get

-this point my personality began changing a little.
-I had to let this guy know he had already done some dumb things
+caught.
+At about this point my personality began changing a little.
+I had to let this guy know he had already done

-that could get him into trouble--to do so in a way that showed we were still good friends but that I meant business.
+some dumb things that could get him into trouble--to do so in a way that showed we were still good friends but that

 I had been my old friendly self for a few days so my duck could become comfortable over taking the letter and